Nomination Period Opening

 The Steelers plan to induct 3-4 persons every year.
 Steelers fans can submit their own nominations by becoming a member of Steelers Nation Unite and submitting the nomination form.
 Here is the nomination form: Hall of Honor Nominations for the 2020 Pittsburgh Steelers Hall of Honor.

-Here is a list of ten former Steelers eligible for the Hall of Honor.
-Which three would you vote into the Pittsburgh Steelers 2020 class?
+Here is a list of 12 former Steelers eligible for the Hall of Honor.
+Which three would you vote into the Pittsburgh Steelers 2022 class?

 Old Timers to Consider

 Ray Mathews was a two-time Pro Bowl runner and receiver for the Steelers from 1951-1959.
-Mathews gained 4976 yards from the line of scrimmage while scoring 39 touchdowns.
-He added three touchdowns returning punts averaging 12.8 yards a return.
-Mathews also threw two TD passes and found time to intercept a pair on defense and record a safety.
-Ray Mathews was named to the Pittsburgh Legends team over Buddy Dial.
+He gained 4,976 yards from the line of scrimmage while scoring 39 touchdowns.
+He added three touchdowns returning punts, averaging 12.8 yards a return.
+He also threw two TD passes and found time to intercept a pair on defense and record a safety.
+He was named to the Pittsburgh Legends team over Buddy Dial.

 Dale Dodrill was a four-time Pro Bowl middle guard and linebacker from 1951-59.
-He was also a consensus first team all pro in 1954 and selected to various all pro teams or second team in five other seasons.
-Dodrill had ten interceptions and 11 fumble recoveries playing close to the line of scrimmage in the middle.
-Dale Dodrill was named to the Pittsburgh Legends team in 2007.
+He was also a consensus first team All-Pro in 1954 while being selected to various All-Pro teams or second teams in five other seasons.
+He had 10 interceptions and 11 fumble recoveries playing close to the line of scrimmage in the middle.
+The Steelers placed him on the Pittsburgh Legends team in 2007.

 If I inducted one old timer this year; I would give the edge to Dale Dodrill over Ray Mathews.